Total Petition Signatures

 Upon receiving the Resignation of the HOS, the PM advises the Speaker of the House of Representatives that the HOS has resigned.
 Should the HOS choose not to resign the PM must dismiss the HOS immediately.

-The Speaker of the House of Representatives immediately asks the HOS elect to confirm they wish to be the HOS and HOS will formally replybefore the House of Representative, ”I do.”
+The Speaker of the House of Representatives immediately asks the HOS ‘Elect’ to confirm they wish to continue to be the HOS and HOS will formally reply before the House of Representative, “I do.”
 The Head of State Elect is immediately sworn in by the Speaker and the swearing in witnessed by the members of the Lower House.

-In all these preseedings the National Broadcaster and SBS will cover the entire proceedings uncut and without ad breaks, so that the people of Australia may also witness the proceedings.
+In all these proceedings the National Broadcasters ABC and SBS will cover the entire proceedings uncut and without ad breaks, so that the people of Australia may also witness the proceedings.

 DISMISSAL OF THE HEAD OF STATE

-• With a two third majority vote of no confidence in the HOS by a joint sitting of both houses of Federal Parliament.
-The PM then has the option to request the resignation of the HOS and should that not be forthcoming with 48 hours the PM has the right to dismiss the HOS within an additional 48. hours.
+- The PM once more will request the resignation of the HOS.
+Should that not be forthcoming within 48 hours, the PM then has the right to dismiss the HOS but must act within an additional 48 hours.
 After 96 hours the vote of no confidence lapses.

 Should this second vote fail the PM has a two options:

-• Ask the Head of State to disolve both Houses and go to the polls.
-The Head of State remains as HOS .
+- Ask the Head of State to dissolve both Houses and go to the polls.
+The Head of State remains as HOS while the Parliament is in “caretaker mode.”

 DISMISSAL OF THE GOVERNMENT